-- 1. To expand and enhance the pedestrian network, and increase pedestrian permeability throughout the Macquarie Park Corridor. - To provide pedestrian connections, across barriers such as the M2, and link to pedestrian amenities, such as the Shrimptons Creek path, Macquarie University station and Macquarie Centre bus interchange in order to promote walking access to public space and public transport. - 3.
+- 1. To expand and enhance the pedestrian network, and increase pedestrian permeability throughout the Macquarie Park Corridor. - 2.
+To provide pedestrian connections, across barriers such as the M2, and link to pedestrian amenities, such as the Shrimpton's Creek path, Macquarie University station and Macquarie Centre bus interchange in order to promote walking access to public space and public transport - 3.
 To ensure that through block connections are accessible at all times, continuous, well lit, safe. - 4.
 To provide equitable access for all. - 5.
 To promote pedestrian activity and contribute to the vitality of the Macquarie Park Corridor. - 6.
 To encourage active uses adjoining pedestrian ways

-Figure 4.2.1 Pedestrian Ways Typical Sections
+Figure 4.2.1 Pedestrian Ways Typical sections

-- a.
-Provide pedestrian bridges in accordance with the Access Structure Plan.
-Figure 3.4.1 - i.
+- Provide pedestrian bridges in accordance with the Access Structure Plan.
+Figure 3.4.1 a. - i.
 Over the M2 connecting Christie Park to Macquarie Park Corridor - ii.
-Connecting across Shrimptons Creek - b.
-Provide pedestrian connections in accordance with Figure 4.1.1 Access Network.
+Connecting across Shrimpton's Creek